Kabi22/Pathfinding-Visualizer/README.md

-# A tool to visualize how this pathfinding algortihm works!
+# A tool to visualize how this pathfinding algortihm functions

 Initialze your start and end nodes and add barriers to see how the A* algorithms uses its nearby metrics to find the shortest path.